IIoT and critical infrastructure

 Essential parts of a modern society, such as public transport facilities, health care or services related to electricity, drinking water or telecommunications are defined as critical infrastructure.
 On the one hand, modern societies cannot be imagined without them, but on the other hand, due to digitalisation, they are increasingly coming to the fore as a possible target for cyber criminals.
 A failure of such systems has far-reaching consequences for the public, people and companies.

 In Austria, these facilities are referred to as essential services and the undertakings concerned as Operators of essential services (BwD - Betreiber wesentlicher Dienste).

 Protecting critical infrastructure - fending off cyber attacks

-OnDemand webinar on critical infrastructure protection
+The latest information on critical infrastructure protection

 NIS and APCIP Operators of essential services are obliged under the NIS Act and the Austrian Programme for Critical Infrastructure Protection (APCIP) to take security precautions against cyber attacks and to provide a comprehensive operational

 The regulation relevant for Austria (Network and Information System Security Ordinance - NISV) transposing the EU directive of December 2018 was issued on 17/07/2019.
 Comprehensive information as well as important questions and answers concerning legal aspects can be found at the Page of the Federal Chancellery.